Building An Automation Test Framework For Windows-Based ERP

 Tax reforms

 Ensure your calculation systems can match the proper taxes from paychecks around the tax reforms and updates rolled out in each iteration.
 New versions can have a fresh set of tax benefits, minor changes in the slab rates, or exemptions.
-The HRMS needs a collaborative approach from the HR, and IT teams to keep the system compliant and practical.
-New employees are recruited around the year, but the taxes are filled only at the end of the fiscal year.
+The HRMS needs a collaborative approach from the HR and IT teams to keep the system compliant and practical.
+New employees are recruited throughout the year, but the taxes are filed only at the end of the fiscal year.
 Provide the context of the employee’s payment history and track the amount allocated to avoid disparities between the two salaries withdrawn.

 Payrolls and tax forms- W2, 1049, and F941